-The 50-member Ghana Movie academy released their list of nominations for this year’s movie awards last week.
+The 50-member Ghana Movie Academy released their list of nominations for the 2016 movie awards last week.
 I have seen a good amount of Ghanaian productions this year and I had hoped to give some decent coverage to our industry’s awards process but it turns out I am oblivious to some of the nominations in a number of the nominated categories.
-Stuff like A Letter From Adam and Imogen Brown I probably should have seen but didn’t but there are some nominated films here I genuinely did not bother to see.
+Stuff like A Letter From Adam and Imogen Brown I probably should have seen but didn’t, but there are some nominated films here I genuinely did not bother to see.

-Films like If Tomorrow Never Comes and Silver Rain feature in prominent categories and some are more deserving that others but I don’t feel like griping.
-I however ask this: How seriously should we take the GMA’s?
+Films like If Tomorrow Never Comes and Silver Rain feature in prominent categories and some are more deserving than others but I don’t feel like griping.
+I, however, ask this: How seriously should we take the GMA’s?

 This brings me back to my question: how seriously should we take the GMAs?
 As the years go by it becomes increasingly clear it is a populist award and maybe we shouldn’t be taking it too seriously simply because it isn’t demanding we do.